-- A unique podcast program title (check iTunes to make sure your program title is unique).
+- A unique podcast program title (check Apple Podcasts to make sure your program title is unique).

 - At least one Apple Podcasts category.

 - Valid email address in the iTunes email field (notifications from Apple will be sent to this address; don’t use a fake address)

 - Have created at least one podcast episode with a media file in either mp3, m4a, mp4, m4v, mov, pdf, or epub format.